kangman/gotcachet/README.md

 # Requirements

+### AWS Account
-- You will need an AWS account with a IAM user created with the admin policy attached to or a policy that gives you access to the required services within AWS.
+- You will need an AWS account with a IAM user created with the AWS provided admin policy attached to it or a policy that gives you access to the required services within AWS.
 Credentials of the user will need to be set in your shell

 ```
-export AWS_ACCESS_KEY_ID=YOUR-ACCESS-KEY
+$ export AWS_ACCESS_KEY_ID=YOUR-ACCESS-KEY
-export AWS_SECRET_ACCESS_KEY=YOUR-SECRET-KEY
+$ export AWS_SECRET_ACCESS_KEY=YOUR-SECRET-KEY
 ```
 or in the `~/.aws/credentials` file